Morten-Moeller/dnd_ini/README.md

 - [ ] add 2nd mode to add battles in addition to groups
 - [ ] remove group / battle

+known bugs:
+- [ ] if you toggle hide dead, the active player isn't selected anymore